 int* arr[10]; // declare arr as array 10 of pointer to int

-Each style has different pros and cons, which I won’t get into now.
-What I want to focus4 on is which style leads to more ambiguities down the line.
-At first glance, you may be thinking that type-focused has more ambiguities (e.g, `foo * bar
+Each style has different pros and cons, which I won’t go into now.
+What I want to focus4 on is which style tends to produce more ambiguities.
+At first glance, you may be thinking that type-focused syntax creates more ambiguities (e.g, foo * bar

-` is still ambiguous.
-Vice versa, none of the following are ambiguous at all:
+Similarly, none of the following is ambiguous at all:

 bar foo* (name-focused)